 Down and Up

-and lunging weight of self, and vacillation:
+in lunging weight of self, mixed with vacillation:

-course dead tree horns, creek trickle, mud-hovering
+course tree horns, creek trickle, mud-hovering

 whence the turn-back clambering, weight of self.